AndyYuan96/End-to-End-Multi-View-Fusion-for-3D-Object-Detection-in-LiDAR-Point-Clouds/README.md

 ## NOTE

-​	As paper don't say too much about voxelization in perspective view, I just implementation according to my understanding. and The result is a little lower than paper.
+​	As paper don't say too much about voxelization in perspective view, I just implementation according to my understanding, and the result is a little lower than paper.
 For the resolution of perspective view, too small(16,64) or too large(64, 512) don't get good result, (16, 128) is relatively good.